 Generally, dust generates in the process area, so the corridor should be at higher pressure to stop dust flow in the corridor area.

-Importance of the airlock in DP
+Importance of the airlock in Differential Pressure

-Airflow direction in the non-sterile area
+Airflow Direction in the Non-sterile area with Respect to Corridor

 keep negative pressure inside the controlled area(process area) as compared to the corridor area(positive pressure) to prevent cross-contamination.

-Negative pressure means clean airflow from the corridor going in the process room, and contaminated air in the process area flows out from the riser’s filters.
+Negative pressure means clean airflow from the corridor going into the process room, and contaminated air in the process area flows out from the riser’s filters.
 These types of air systems are suitable for OSD(oral solid dosage), steroids, and chemotherapy products.

-Differential pressure in a sterile area
+Differential Pressure in a Sterile area with respect to Corridor

 Cross-contamination of one product with the other products is an issue, but in a sterile area (injection filling), there are more chances of microbial contamination; that’s the reason positive pressure is maintained inside the sterile area as compared to the corridor.